 Mastering basic email etiquette is a necessary 21st-century skill.
 Therefore, I emphasize this skill in my courses.
 There is no need to be overly formal in your emails; however, it is important to understand that emailing in a college setting is a professional interaction.

 You are welcome to email me anytime with questions, concerns, or anything else!
 When you do, follow this formula:

-- In the subject line of your email, include: - Your first and last name - Course number & section days/time (e.g., ART 102, TR 10 am) Be sure to tell me your section time-I teach multiple sections of this course! - Brief reason for your email (e.g., Request for Appointment). - In the body of your email: - Include a salutation (e.g., Hello, Hi, Dear, Greetings...). - Be clear and concise. - Ask a direct question.
+- In the subject line of your email, write: - Your first and last name - The course number and section days/time (e.g., ART204 TR 10am) - A brief reason for your email (e.g., Request for Appointment) - In the body of your email: - Include a salutation (Hello, Hi, Dear, Greetings, etc...) - Be clear and concise.
+What is the situation?
+What do I need to know? - Ask a direct question.
 Because of the high volume of emails I receive, if you do not pose a clear question, I may not respond. - Write in complete sentences.
 Do not use text message or very informal language.

-Thank you for including this information-it will help me respond MUCH more quickly and accurately to your emails, as I receive emails from students across multiple sections daily.
+Thank you for including this information-it will help me respond much more quickly and accurately to your emails, as I receive emails from students across multiple sections daily.

 Before sending your email: Double-check that your email is appropriate and professional.
 I love teaching, and truly enjoy interacting with students inside and outside of class.
 However, it can be disheartening to receive emails that are disrespectful, demanding, accusatory, overly personal, angry, or venting.
 This happens rarely, and is more often than not unintentional.
 However, please be aware that this method of communication is neither helpful to student nor professor, and runs counter to LBCC Core Values.
 Therefore, it is unacceptable.
-If I receive such a communication, I may ask you to rephrase your email or speak to me in-person.
+I may ask you to rephrase your email or speak to me in-person.
 In some cases, I may refer the situation to the Dean of Students and Dean of Arts, Social Science & Humanities.